COVID-19 Landlord Help

-Land Transfer Tax – this is tax you will be paying to the Province of Ontario and to the City of Toronto, there is a progressive formual that will apply based on your purchase price.
-Nonresidents typically are not allowed for the first time home buyer tax credit, but if you are first time home buyers and qualify for this credit consult with your solicitor for the amount you are applicable for.
+Land Transfer Tax – this is a tax you will be paying to the Province of Ontario and to the City of Toronto on registration and not on occupancy, there is a progressive formula that will apply based on your purchase price.
+First time Canadian home buyers can receive up to $8,475 (Ontario $4,475 and Toronto $4,000) in land transfer tax refund.
+Non-residents typically are not eligible for the first-time home buyer tax credit.
+If you are a first time home buyer consult with your solicitor and check if you qualify for this credit.

 New Construction Property:

-Solicitor and Land Transfer Tax will be same in RESALE PROPERTY
+Solicitor and Land Transfer Tax will be same as in RESALE PROPERTY however,

 Keeping an eye on your property is important.
 We document a detailed move in report with new occupants showing the condition in which they received the unit, upon their move out we will compare the reports to determine the tenants care of your unit and any maintenance that may need to be addressed.
 General wear and tear should be expected when renting out your property and can not be held against a tenant as per the landlord tenancy act.